Skip to main content

 • Access the Membership Timeline — a chronological log of all events: enrollment, renewals, payment method changes, billing date changes, manual payments, status changes, and discount usage.

-• Perform actions via the dropdown menu: Freeze (pause billing), Change Billing Date, Change Payment Method, Process Manual Payment, Edit Issued Discounts, and Change Status (activate, cancel, or pause).
+• Use the actions menu for Freeze (pause billing), Change Billing Date, Change Payment Method, Process Manual Payment, Edit Issued Discounts, and Change Status (activate, cancel, or pause).

 Packages Tab